Self-Leadership · You Were Never Series

 5. From "I should be further along" to "I have come further than I give myself credit for"

 Look back two years.
 The things that felt impossible or confusing then are ordinary to you now.
+The timeline you were measuring against was never yours to begin with.
 You navigated them.
 You built something.
 The version of you that exists today is standing on ground the version of you from two years ago built and then forgot about.
 You are not standing still.
 You are standing on ground you built and looking up instead of looking back.

 6. From "I am difficult" to "I have standards"

 Difficult is what people call you when your standards inconvenience them.
+That label rarely describes you accurately.
 When you decline something that does not meet your threshold, when you ask for what you actually need, when you hold a boundary that makes someone else's life slightly less convenient, the word that gets applied is difficult.
 Having a clear sense of what you will and will not accept is not a personality problem.
 It is self-knowledge in action.
 The discomfort belongs to the people whose preferences your standards have interrupted.
 It is not yours to absorb.

 The shift that unlocks the others